johnamdickson/portfolio-project-4/README.md

 - A map showing emission location on emissions, checks and detail pages.

 ### Structure
 - The structure of the postgresql database was defined and mapped out on a database schema.
-This helped define the required data interactions to develop a usuable product.<br><br>
+This helped define the required data interactions to develop a usuable product.
+The main tables as shown are the Django user model and the project custom models Emission and Emission Checks.
+The user id has a one to many relationship with both the Emission and Emission Check model so that the user completing action on those tables can be tracked.
+The Emission id has a one to many relationship with the Emission Checks model in that multiple checks can be generated for one emission.<br><br>
 ![database schema](README-files/database-schema.png)
 - The front end utilises bootstrap and bespoke styling for a user friendly, designed approach.
 - Along with the database, the backend also consists of Cloudinary for image storage.